cnumr/ecoindex_js/README.md

 ## Testing
 We use mocha for testing.
-You can launch test using this command :
+You can launch tests using this command :
 ```
 yarn test
 ```

 ## [License](LICENSE)

+## Disclaimer
+The LCA values used by ecoindex to evaluate environmental impacts are not under free license - ©Frédéric Bordage
+Please also refer to the mentions provided in the code files for specifics on the IP regime.